 Citations must follow these formats to be correct.
 Always credit every source you use using both in-text and full citations.
+Not citing is plagiarism, and plagiarism is theft.

 If you are citing a source from a library database, look for a button labeled "Cite".
 Clicking on this and selecting a citation style will automatically create an appropriately formatted citation.
 Just copy and paste to your References or Works Cited page!